Going to truck driving school? Know what to expect.

 Let me you, you pull the duals of that trailer up over the front end somebody's car on a left-hand turn - screaming, crying, jumping up and down - it is not a good scene.

-Turning in my mind on a Class 1 driver training course is the most important aspect of the course and what you will learn.
+Turning in my mind on a CDL driver training course is the most important aspect of the course and what you will learn.

-Shifting, the second thing that you are going learn on a Class 1 driver training course.
+Shifting, the second thing that you are going learn on a CDL driver training course.

 Shifting is difficult because it is a non-synchromesh transmission.